WINTER 2019 FILM SERIES

-Series passes for the Fall 2018 Film Series are now available.
+Series passes and tickets for the Winter 2019 Film Series are now available.

-Films run on Sundays at 5pm at the Rialto Theatre, 2665 Cliffe Ave.
+Films run on Sundays and Wednesdays at 5pm at Landmark Cinemas, 2665 Cliffe Ave.
 Courtenay (Driftwood Mall).

-The series pass provides access to all seven films for $91 for CVAG members/$98 for non-members.
+The series pass provides access to all ten films for $140 for CVAG members/$150 for non-members.
 Individual tickets will be $14 each for CVAG members/$15 for non-members.

 Call 250.338.6211 ext.
 1 to purchase passes over the phone, or drop by CVAG at 580 Duncan Ave, Courtenay.

 About the Comox Valley Art Gallery Film Series